runrig-coop/the-runrig-plan/get-involved.md

 With each Runrig project, we intend to provide users with carefully designed tools that can help bridge existing software platforms to meet their specific needs, while helping to improve the overall ecosystem of open technology.
-At the same time, we strive to make each of our outputs more than just a proof-of-concept or a prototype, but rather a targeted, production-ready intervention that delivers immediate gains for farmers and other food workers working in the field today.
+At the same time, we strive to make each application more than just a proof-of-concept or a prototype, but rather a targeted, production-ready intervention that delivers immediate gains for farmers and other food workers working in the field today.

 To that end, we invite any and all farmers, designers, food workers, engineers, students, activists, legal experts, policy wonks, fellow travelers and curious